RecordedFuture-ProfessionalServices/psengine/docs/modules/collective_insights.md

 The `create` method returns an `Insight` object, which can be passed to the `submit` method.

+To see results from the API without actually submitting anything to the Recorded Future platform, use `debug=True` in your call to `submit`.

 The `submit` method takes a single `Insight` or a list of `Insight` objects.